BrunoB42/DATA512Project/README.md

 #### Asthma Data Limitations

-When attempting to find usable data for modelling asthma hospitalizations in the area, this analysis ran into the simple fact that asthma hospitalizations are poorly documented compared to mortality.
+When attempting to find usable data for modelling asthma hospitalizations in the area, this analysis ran into the complication that asthma hospitalizations are poorly documented compared to mortality.

 As hospitalization is likely to have significant physical and financial implications for anyone following an asthma attack, it was important to this analysis that this data be the focus of the project’s modelling.
 Asthma mortality data fails to capture the true extent of the burden that poor air quality imposes upon people living with asthma and focuses instead on the extremes at which life-threatening complications can occur.
-Overall, a poor metric for understanding the real human impact of air quality on the citizens of Shreveport.
+Overall, it would be a poor metric for understanding the real human impact of air quality on the citizens of Shreveport.

 However, the only available source for asthma hospitalizations in the area that did not group it under a blanket category of “respiratory illnesses” that included COVID-19 was the in-progress dataset published by the Louisiana Department of Health.
 This dataset has the significant issue of only covering yearly asthma hospitalization rates and only from the years 2000 – 2020.
 In addition to this, the data from 2016-2020 is openly stated to be poorly characterized and subject to greater uncertainty both due to the advent of COVID-19 and due to incomplete data collection.
 As such, the predictive modelling was performed with only the well-characterized data from 2000-2015.
 This had the potential to limit the forecasting capability of the model significantly, though the direction of its predictions still largely agreed with more recent findings.